NewmanIsTheStar/usurper/README.md

 cd build
 cmake ..
 make

+**NB:** The default board target is Pico2_W.
+If you wish to build for Pico_W then change the board in CMakeLists.txt.
 ```
 Upon completion of a successful build the file usurper.uf2 should be created.
 This may be loaded onto the Pico W in the usual manner.